What size pedalboard should I get?

 Do your pedalboards come with a power supply?

 No, our pedalboards do not come with power supplies (or pedals).
 We leave it up to you to provide a DC pedal power unit.
 Personally I use a PedalPower2 Plus and love it!
 There are other popular ones out there that work great too.

 Can I make changes to my pedalboard order?

 If you contact me within an hour of submitting your payment then most likely I can make a change if I haven't already begun making cuts.
 Outside of that I cannot make changes once the building process has started.

 Why do you charge so much?
 It's only wood, right?

 Truth be told, there's nothing easy about building these pedalboards.
-Not only do I spend several hours handcrafting each pedalboard.
+Not only do I spend many hours handcrafting each pedalboard.
 The amount of detail I put into every pedalboard takes quite a bit of time and precision.
 On top of that, I use the best wood and materials I can find (which aren't cheap!).
-When I first started doing this a few years ago, I decided I'd rather take the extra time to build something beautiful rather than throw together something cheap- even if it means I make less overall profit.
+When I first started doing this a few years ago, I decided I'd rather take the extra time to build something beautiful rather than throw together something fast that's cheap- even if it means I make less overall profit.

 What's your return policy?

 As a small family based operation building highly customized products for each customer, we cannot accept returns- with exception to obvious product defects or shipping damage (which is very rare for us).
 We make every effort to describe our products clearly in the listings to make sure you're getting exactly what you want.
 We wish we could take returns with no questions asked, but being so small it would put us under.